bueler/p4pdes/ERRATA.md

 Errata for "PETSc for PDEs"
 ---------------------------

 Not everything in the book is correct, and so reader corrections and comments are much appreciated!
-Please submit corrections and issues through the [Issues](https://github.com/bueler/p4pdes/issues) or [pull requests](https://github.com/bueler/p4pdes/pulls) tabs.
-Corrections to the example programs (i.e. files in `c/` and `py/`) will appear as commits in the current repo and then in the [releases](https://github.com/bueler/p4pdes/releases).
+Please submit corrections and issues through the [Issues](https://github.com/bueler/p4pdes/issues) or [pull requests](https://github.com/bueler/p4pdes/pulls) tabs or by email to the author at `elbueler@alaska.edu`.
+The list of errata below shows corrections to the text of the published book, including a couple of notable ones labeled **BAD ONE**.
+Note that any corrections to the example programs (i.e. files in `c/` and `py/`) will appear as commits in the current repo, and then in the [releases](https://github.com/bueler/p4pdes/releases), and generally not in this list.

-The list of errata below shows corrections to the text of the published book, including notable ones labeled **BAD ONE**.

 * Page 3: In the program `e.c`, a better way to handle an error code returned from `PetscInitialize()` is to get its output `ierr` and then add the check `if (ierr) return ierr;`  The example programs now do this.